NEROGENG/Horn-Schunck-Optical-Flow/README.md

 ## How to Run C++ Implementation
 First, download the OpenCV library from http://opencv.org/downloads.html.
 Particularly, the optical flow code developed for this repository was created under the following environment:

--Windows 8, 64-bit
+- Windows 8, 64-bit
--Microsoft Visual Studio 2015
+- Microsoft Visual Studio 2015
--OpenCV 3.0
+- OpenCV 3.0

 To emulate this exact environment, watch the following video (thanks to the user nurimbet!): https://www.youtube.com/watch?v=l4372qtZ4dc